Natamycin: Safety

 Natamycin does not have acute toxicity.
 In animal studies, the lowest found was 2.5–4.5 g/kg.
 In rats, the LD_{50} is ≥2300 mg/kg, and doses of 500 mg/kg/day over two years caused no detectable differences in survival rate, growth, or incidence of tumors.
 The metabolites of natamycin also lack toxicity.
 The breakdown products of natamycin under various storage conditions may have a lower LD_{50} than natamycin, but in all cases, the numbers are quite high.
 In humans, a dose of 500 mg/kg/day repeated over multiple days caused nausea, vomiting, and diarrhea.

 No evidence shows natamycin, at either pharmacological levels or levels encountered as a food additive, can harm normal intestinal flora, but definitive research may not be available.
 However, some people are allergic to natamycin.

 The EFSA has concluded that the use of natamycin as a food additive has no relevant risk for the development of resistant fungi.
+JECFA concluded that there is no concern for the induction of antimicrobial resistance and that the risk of natamycin having a disrupting effect on the microbiome of the human gastrointestinal tract is low.